hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-operations-console.md

                 #### Type of change

 <!--- What type of change?
 Pick one option and delete the others. -->
-- Test update: feature file have been added to test for the import/export-related cases
+- Test update: Feature file have been added to test for the import/export-related cases

 #### Description
-This change involves writing the step definitions for the import-export cases in 9-MiscellaneousCases.feature under the packages/apollo/test/functional/features.
-There has been a folder added under the packages/apollo/test/functional/assets which contains the exported environment for testing this scenario.
+This change involves writing the step definitions for the import-export cases in the 9-MiscellaneousCases.feature under the packages/apollo/test/functional/features.
+A folder has been added under the packages/apollo/test/functional/assets containing the exported environment for testing this scenario.

+Reviewer: @dshuffma-ibm
             </td>
         </tr>
     </table>